 Another use of a long rectangular bistro table could be along the back of a couch, creating another dimension to your living room.
 A long skinny bistro table could also function well as a mock bar in your kitchen, whether it’s against the wall, or a counter with bar stools or chairs.

 Bistro tables are trendy, creating other spaces within your home that can be utilized for a wide variety of purposes.
 Whether you use them for their intended purpose, or create some other use and functionality in your home, bistro tables can be a great addition to a home or kitchen.
-Whether the use of the table alternates in your home, you can always find a place for a bistro table.
+Whether the table is for indoor or outdoor use in your home, you can always find a place for a bistro table.